Marker Logo

 this topic list: War, US Civil.
 A significant historical date for this entry is January 19, 1862.

 Location.
 35° 54.298′ N, 86° 51.519′ W. Marker is in Franklin, Tennessee, in Williamson County.
-Marker is on Eastern Flank Circle, 0.4 miles south of Lewisburg Pike (Business U.S. 431), on the right when traveling west.
+It is on Eastern Flank Circle 0.4 miles south of Lewisburg Pike (Business U.S. 431), on the right when traveling west.
 Located in Eastern Flank Battlefield Park.
 Touch for map.
 Marker is at or near this postal address: 1345 Eastern Flank Cir, Franklin TN 37064, United States of America.
 Touch for directions.

 Becoming the Front Line 1862 Marker image.
 Click for full size.

-Photographed By Brandon Stahl, April 26, 2017
+Photographed by Brandon Stahl, April 26, 2017

 2. Becoming the Front Line 1862 Marker